 4. When Should You Perform Smoke Testing?

 Smoke testing is a process that is done whenever the new functionalities of the software solution are developed and integrated with the current build.
-This ensures that all the functions in the solution work perfectly fine.
+Smoke testing ensures that all the functions in the solution work perfectly fine.
 Besides, this smoke testing enables the software development team to deploy the build in the Quality Assurance process.
 When the subsets of test cases are identified, the QA team can run different test cases on the build.
 Basically, the QA team tests the app against difficult functions and the test cases they perform are designed to expose errors in the build.

 It is possible to do a smoke test in one of three methods.
 You can go fully manually, with hybrid, or fully automatically.
 If you want your smoke tests to always come out clean, it’s important to follow the procedures outlined in this guide.